snackCake/docs/Broadleaf-Concepts/Pricing/Tax/Simple-Tax-Provider.md

 ```

 ## Other Properties
-The simple tax module supports the following properties.
+The simple tax provider supports the following properties.
 Only one rate will be applied for an item.
 The precedence is postal-code then city then state then country then default rate.
 When configuring cities, states, and countries, the value must be uppercase.

 |Property                              |Description                                                  |
 |:-------------------------------------|:------------------------------------------------------------|